 V-Line is a convenient and economic shuttle bus service that connects Fresno and the airport to Visalia and Visalia Municipal Airport.
 For route map, schedule and fare information, visit the V-Line website.

 Onsite car rental agencies include Alamo • Avis • Budget • Dollar • Enterprise • Hertz • National • Payless • Thrifty.
+Visit our travel partner at Tripadvisor to search for car rentals deals.

 See also Airport Hotels above.